 The legislative assembly will span September 29 through October 25, visit the Schedule of Events page for details.

-Registration is now open and will close on October 8.
+Registration closed on October 8.

 Frequently Asked Questions

 There are many dates to keep track of.
 Here is a list in chronological order:

 - Education/Q&A/Caucusing live sessions: September 29 – October 3